 Submitting an application

 Applications for new and changed routes can be submitted to the ECF every three years.
-A new application phase has started since 1 January 2023 and new route, route extension and itinerary changes applications received are currently being analysed.
-The next deadline for submitting applications is on 31 December 2025.
+A new application phase has started since 1 January 2023 and new route, route extension and itinerary changes applications received are currently being evaluated.
+The next deadline for submitting applications is 31 December 2025.

 There are cost implications for ECF for evaluating and (potentially) approving new and changed routes or sections, as well as for supporting new routes and major section proposals in areas of Europe where cycling tourism is less developed or less of a priority, in the case of a six-year process.
 These costs include the time spent on the application and site visits of the route, support and lobby work, guidance on route development process and action planning, communication and branding activities.

 The information that must be included in an application depending on the type of action, as well as the details of the costs, can be found in the document New Routes, Route Extensions and Itinerary Changes.